 Hans Schellnhuber, a co-researcher, noted that we owe our fertile soil to the last ice age, which also created many familiar landscapes including glaciers, rivers, fjords, lakes, and moraines.
 Today, however, it is humankind that will determine the future development of the planet.
 “This illustrates very clearly that we have entered a new era,” he said, one in which “humanity itself has become a geological force.”

-All of this hit home for me on July 25th, 2019, as Gen and I traveled from Berlin to Prague by train on a blistering, record-smashing day.
+All of this hit home for me on July 25, 2019, as Gen and I traveled from Berlin to Prague by train on a blistering, record-smashing day.
 It was a heat wave, as I learned later, but not just any heat wave.
 In Paris, the thermometer hit 108.7° F (42.6° C), demolishing a record that stood since 1947 by four degrees.
 Germany set an all-time temperature of 108°.
 It was a similar story in Belgium and the Netherlands where both countries hit 107°, burying previous highs by six and five degrees respectively.
 The Met office in England reported a reading of 101.7° at Cambridge University, breaking the previous record and marking only the second time temperatures had ever reached triple digits in the United Kingdom.

 One meteorologist called the day astonishing.
 Heat records are usually set by a few tenths of a degree, but the marks that fell on the 25th were obliterated.
 No wonder our train compartment became a sauna!
-I could certainly sympathize with the passengers on a Eurostar train in Belgium that broke down and were not allowed to open windows or leave the train for three hours out of safety concerns.
+I could certainly sympathize with the passengers on a Eurostar train in Belgium that broke down and were not allowed to open windows or leave the train out of safety concerns.
 A passenger on the train was quoted saying “I have never been so hot in my life.”

 News stories confirmed the culprit behind the unprecedented heat.
 In an interview, Radley Horton, a climate researcher at Columbia University, said “The verdict is in: increasing greenhouse gas concentrations due to human activity – by raising average temperatures – have loaded the dice toward more frequent record-breaking heat extremes.”
 Karsten Haustein, a climate scientist at the University of Oxford, tweeted: “This.
 Is.
 Climate.
 Change.”

 This avalanche of news came as a bit of a shock to me.
-I’ve worked in sustainable land, water, and food issues for many years and I have studied the effects of climate change but none of the research I read said conditions would deteriorate this fast.
+I’ve worked in regenerative land, water, and food issues for many years and I have studied the effects of climate change but none of the research I read said conditions would deteriorate this fast.
 James Hansen, an esteemed climate scientist, warned in his 2010 book Storms of My Grandchildren that heat waves would be more intense and frequent with each passing year unless greenhouse gas emissions were reduced, but I thought he was writing about the world his grandchildren would inherit!
 Apparently, it was arriving much more quickly.